dsiu13/infosec_interview_questions/README.md

 - **Defense in Network**: Intrusion Prevention System.

 ##### Cross-Site Scripting (XSS) Reflected XSS?
 Stored XSS?
-- Type of injection attack, where malicious scripts are injected into otherwise benign and trust websites.
+- Type of injection attack, where malicious scripts are injected into otherwise benign and trusted websites.
 - Attack occurs when an attacker uses a web app to send malicious code.
 Usually in the form of a browser side script, to a different end user.
 - This script runs because the client believes it comes from a trust source.
 It can gain access to cookies, session tokens, or any sensitive info
 - Separated into two categories: Stored and Reflected.